elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Blow up the city;
-- I will kill, I will shred
+- I will kill, I will shred to pieces
 - fever,
 - plague